thmslg/OO-IO/README.md

 Wikipedia is your friend as a first step !

 # Example:
-First you can take a look on unitTest.
+First you can take a look on "Example folder".
+- build example -> $(workingdirectory)Examples/scons check
+- run example to see outputs -> ./$(workingdirectory)Examples/example
+For further details have a look on unitTest.

 # Command :
  - build library -> $(workingdirectory)/scons
- - build and run tests -> $(workingdirectory)/UnitTest/scons
+ - build and run tests -> $(workingdirectory)/scons check

 # Environnment :
 -> scons and cxxtest needed.